RamanLab/comm-synleth-virgo/README.md

 # Virgo
-Repository for running FastSL on the community models of Human gut microbes on the Virgo supercomputer at IIT Madras.
+Repository for running FastSL on the community models of Human gut microbes on the Virgo cluster at IIT Madras.